Thoughtful Conversation

 Let go of poor-quality friendships and relationships.

-Wear earplugs in the subway.
+Wear earplugs when using the subway.
 (Adapt your environments to suit you.)

 Say ‘thank you’ to Deus every evening when you’re lying in bed.
 Just a simple thank you, that’s it.